 Access: The TAC Blog

-Recovery Housing and the Importance of Choice for People with Substance Use Disorders
+Recovery Housing and the Importance of Choice

 The destructive nature of substance use disorders and the influence of active addiction on people’s behavior can often lead to homelessness.
 In fact, The Substance Abuse and Mental Health Administration (SAMHSA) estimates that 38 percent of individuals experiencing homelessness are dependent on alcohol, while 26 percent abuse other drugs, including opioids.
 With growing recognition of housing as a critical determinant of health and recovery, we must thoughtfully consider what kinds of housing can best help people with addictions optimize their potential for recovery and re-stabilize their lives.